-How to use Maps with Siri
+Get directions home or find new places with Siri and Maps.
+Here's how!

 How to get walking directions with Siri

-We could always go for a nice walk.
-Siri can help guide you on the correct walking route to get to your destination too.
+Fancy going for a nice walk?
+Siri can also help guide you on the correct walking route to get to your destination.

-- Press and hold your Home or Side button, or say "Hey Siri" to activate Siri.
+- Press and hold the Home or Side button on your iPhone or iPad, or say "Hey Siri".

 - Again, if there are multiple locations, Siri will ask you which one.